Frequently Asked Questions

 If you join Youth on Course through one of the certified programs, your annual membership card will automatically be mailed to you after your membership is activated.

-If you join Youth on Course through the online curriculum, you must complete the following steps to receive your card in the mail:
+If you join Youth on Course through an eClubhouse and the online curriculum, you must complete the following steps to receive your card in the mail:

-- After your answers have been approved, log in to the online curriculum website.
+- After joining an eClub, finishing the curriculum and having your answers have been approved, log in to the online curriculum website.

 - Download and print off your certificate of completion from the online curriculum website.